Skip to Main Content

 Overview

-How to reference properly is something that causes students a lot of stress – but it doesn’t need to be difficult.
-This session will introduce you to different referencing tools and software that can help you save time, avoid common mistakes with referencing, and allow you to make the most of your sources.
+Referencing properly is something that causes students a lot of stress – but it doesn’t need to be difficult.
+This session will introduce you to different referencing tools and software that can help you save time, avoid common mistakes with referencing, and make the most of your sources.
 We will also cover the practicalities of referencing AI use.
+Make sure Microsoft Word (free to members of the university) and Zotero (or EndNote) are both installed on your device to follow along with the practice exercises.

 Key areas covered